DSkrzypiec/blogImpl/content/post/year2024/index.md

 ## Additional highlights

 * In March, I took my mom for a 3-day trip to London.

 * In September, I visited Copenhagen with my wife for a 3-day getaway without the kids (our first time traveling alone since our first child was born).

 * In November, I attended WebSummit 2024 in Lisbon (with ConnectyAI).

+* This year, I also started bouldering with my 6-year-old son, which has been a fun and rewarding activity for both of us.

 ## Reflection on Goals for 2024